ghi-electronics/Documentation/software/tinyclr/tutorials/user-interface.md

     Canvas.SetLeft(rect, 20);
     Canvas.SetBottom(rect, 20);

     canvas.Children.Add(rect);

     Canvas.SetLeft(txt, 30);
     Canvas.SetBottom(txt, 25);

     canvas.Children.Add(txt);

     return canvas;
 }
 ```

-## Border
+### Border

-This element allows a border to be added.
-The border starts from the parent element and then the child is constrained to the border's thickness.
-This example will demonstrate how.
-The border is this example i set to 10, meaning the window (the parent) will grow inwards the border's thickness and then the child element(s) will fill in.
-If the children do not fill in the entire space then the border will fill in more than the assigned thickness.
-Uncomment the 2 alignment lines to see undesired effect of how borders work.
+This element defines a border inside another element.
+The position of child elements is constrained to the area inside the border.
+In this example the border thickness is set to 10, but if the children do not fill the area within the border, the border's thickness will automatically increase.
+Uncomment the two alignment lines to see an undesired effect of how borders work.

 ```csharp
 private static UIElement Elements() {
     var border = new Border();
     border.SetBorderThickness(10);
     border.BorderBrush = new SolidColorBrush(Colors.Red)

     var txt = new TextBox() {
         //HorizontalAlignment = HorizontalAlignment.Center,
         //VerticalAlignment= VerticalAlignment.Center,
     };

     txt.Font = font;
     txt.Text = "TinyCLR is Great!";
     border.Child = txt;